apache/flink/docs/content/docs/dev/table/sql/analyze.md

 ```sql
 ANALYZE TABLE [catalog_name.][db_name.]table_name [PARTITION(partcol1=val1 [, partcol2=val2, ...])]
 COMPUTE STATISTICS [FOR COLUMNS col1 [, col2, ...] | FOR ALL COLUMNS]
 ```
-- PARTITION(partcol1=val1 [, partcol2=val2, ...]) is optional for the partition table
+- PARTITION(partcol1=val1 [, partcol2=val2, ...]) is required for the partition table
   - If no partition is specified, the statistics will be gathered for all partitions
   - If a certain partition is specified, the statistics will be gathered only for specific partition
   - If the table is non-partition table , while a partition is specified, an exception will be thrown
+  - If a certain partition is specified, but the partition does not exist, an exception will be thrown

-- FOR COLUMNS col1 [, col2, ...] or FOR ALL COLUMNS are also optional
+- FOR COLUMNS col1 [, col2, ...] or FOR ALL COLUMNS are optional
   - If no columns is specified, only the table level statistics will be gathered
+  - If a column does not exist, or column is not a physical column, an exception will be thrown.
   - If a column or any column is specified, the column level statistics will be gathered
-    - the column level statistics including:
+    - the column level statistics include:
       - ndv : the number of distinct values
       - nullCount : the number of nulls
       - avgLen : the average length of column values